CartoDB/academy/_app/_sql-postgis/04-sql-tricks.md

 ---
 # Quick SQL Tricks

 CartoDB is built on a database called PostgreSQL.
 The SQL part of that means structured query language, which is a powerful and popular language for analyzing tables of data.
-This guide provides several SQl queries you can easily use as part of your data analysis workflow.
+This reference guide provides several SQl queries you can easily use as part of your data analysis workflow.
 If you are new to SQL, first review lesson one of this series, "SQL and PostGIS in CartoDB Editor".

 ## Basic Math Queries